 Wider Opportunities in Music

-Every child in Years 5 & 6 class learns a brass instrument as part of the Wider Opportunities in Music Programme in addition to their curriculum music lesson.
+Every child in Years 5 & 6 learn a brass instrument as part of the Wider Opportunities in Music Programme, in addition to their curriculum music lesson.
 The children have a band lesson once a week in which they rehearse in sections and then come together to form a band.
 These sessions are led by our Head of Music and supported by visiting Camden Music tutors.

 There are many music activities children can be involved in outside of curriculum lessons at St Mary and St Pancras School.

 We have two choirs in our school, one for our Infants and one for Juniors.
-Both our choirs love to perform with the Junior Choir currently preparing to perform at the Camden Music Festival.
+Both our choirs love to perform with the Junior Choir currently preparing to perform at the Camden Music Festival which will be at the Royal Albert Hall in March.
 We enjoy showcasing our choir at every major school event.
-We often sing at corporate events especially around Christmas time so please get in touch with our school office if you be interested in us performing for you.
+We often sing at corporate events especially around Christmas time so please get in touch with our school office if you would be interested in us performing for you.

 Recorder Ensemble meets once a week to rehearse together.
 Children who are achieving highly in their recorder playing are invited to join.

-We have an after school ukulele club that children are given the opportunity to sign up for at the start of each term.
+We have an after school Drumming and Percussion Club that children are given the opportunity to sign up for at the start of each term.

 We offer peripatetic lessons on a range of instruments at St Mary and St Pancras School.
 These lessons are taught during school time by visiting Camden Music Service tutors.